mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## Why teams call me
 In many organizations, data is scattered across systems, teams, and vendors.
-Reports don’t match.
-Key metrics take days to reconcile.
-People spend more time moving data around than using it to make decisions.
+People spend more time moving data than using it.

+**Common signs:**
+- **Conflicting reports or metrics**
+- **Slow handoffs and rework** between teams/vendors
+- **Manual reconciliations** and spreadsheet glue
+- **Unclear ownership** and “hidden” upstream dependencies

 This happens in:
-- Complex, regulated environments (like healthcare, life sciences, manufacturing)
+- Complex, regulated environments (like healthcare, life sciences, manufacturing, finance)
+- Distributed teams with multiple vendors or complex reporting requirements
-- Fast-moving teams adding tools and processes without a central plan
+- Fast-moving orgs adding tools without a central plan
-- Any organization with cross-team dependencies and multiple data owners

 Leaders know there’s a problem — but not:
 - What data they actually have